ajoborgvold/color-react-new/README.md

 ### Improvements
 1. On the very first render, a modal describing how to use the app is rendered to the page.
 Using local storage and conditional rendering, the modal is rendered to new users only.
-2. By checking if the user is on a touch device, the UI is adapted to the type of device and certain hover/focus effects are omitted from touch devices to avoid cluttering the UI.
+2. The UI is adapted to the type of device that the user is on, and certain hover/focus effects are omitted from touch devices to prevent the UI from being cluttered and confusing.

 ## Accessibility improvements
 ### Issues
 1. The label on the form elements were invisible not only on the screen but also to screen readers.
-2. Keyboard navigation was not fully possible.
+2. Keyboard navigation was not possible.

 ### Improvements
 1. To maintain the clean design that I was going for, the labels are still hidden from the screen, but the CSS rules are changed and optimized to ensure that the labels are now accessible to screen readers.